premchander-revature/interviewquestions/Interview Ques/JavaScript.md

 ---

-11. What is the use of `this` keyword in JavaScript?
+11. What is the use of `this` keyword in JavaScript?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)